mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 ## Task 1 - Getting started

 - Create a folder called `term_two_project` to contain this project.
+- Get the template portfolio code from github.
+- **IMPORTANT** If you are doing IWD (Apprentice Intro to web) use the [l4-rwd-template code](https://github.com/mmu-webdesign/l4-rwd-template)
+- **IMPORTANT** If you are doing WPD (Web Page Development) use the [l4-rwd-template-components code](https://github.com/mmu-webdesign/l4-rwd-template-components)
+- Check you have the right template.
+Using the wrong template will get you out of sync later on in these instructions.
-- [Get the template portfolio from github](https://github.com/mmu-webdesign/l4-rwd-template) - Select the green _Clone or download_ button, select _Download ZIP_.
+- Select the green _Clone or download_ button, select _Download ZIP_.
 Locate the ZIP file and extract the contents.
 - You only need the `portfolio` folder - move this into your `term_two_project` folder.
 - Using _Visual Studio Code_ - open folder to define on the `portfolio` folder.
 Open `index.html` and `layout.css`.